 In Windows XP and Vista, find and click the photo you want for background.
 Confirm the selection by clicking Open.

 By default, Windows XP and Windows Vista use the Stretch and Fit to Screen options to fit a photo to screen regardless of its aspect ratio.
-Windows 7 uses the Fill option by default, resizing a picture according to screen resolution, but retaining its aspect ratio.
+Windows 7 and later use the Fill option by default, resizing a picture according to screen resolution, but retaining its aspect ratio.

 Picture position options in Windows are:

-- Fill - only in Windows 7 and 8, picture is resized to screen resolution while retaining aspect ratio
+- Fill - only in Windows 7 and newer, picture is resized to screen resolution while retaining aspect ratio

 - Tile - if a picture is smaller than screen resolution, it is repeated across the screen vertically and horizontally.